SalomonMalka/Black-and-white-image-colorization/README.md

 ## Project goal and Motivation

-The problem of colorizing an image is very interesting and was not possible to do in automatically before machine learning was introduced.
+The problem of colorizing an image is very interesting and was not possible to do automatically before machine learning was introduced.
-One of the biggest challenges in this problem is finding a loss function that
+One of the biggest challenges in this problem is finding a loss function that agree with human perception.

 Our goal was Using different types of loss functions to find out which one works better for this task.
 You can see the video presentation of the preject here: https://youtube.com/watch?v=kgDaKjT3Kwg&feature=shares